Beginner Skateboard Gear

-Do not place your skateboard on concrete surface for your virgin stand on the skateboard.
-It is better to place your skateboard on a grass or a carpet to be on safer side.
+Do not place your skateboard on a concrete surface for your virgin stand on the skateboard.
+It is better to put your skateboard on grass or a carpet to be on safer side.
 Once placed on a softer surface, try standing or jumping on it.
 Try balancing on the front or back wheels only.
-When you are on the board, move your feet in different positions to get the feel of the board and getting comfortable at certain position.
+When you are on the board, move your feet in different positions to get the feel of the board and getting comfortable at the particular situation.

 Skateboard Stance: Goofy vs. Regular

 This depends on personal preferences.
 Some people are comfortable with goofy or regular stance while standing on the skateboard.
 You can either put your right foot or left foot forward; whichever suits you.
 This differs from person to person.

 Putting best foot forward: Your preference should be the one that helps you to feel comfortable with your stance.
 Just like there are right handed and left handed people, same goes for putting the left or right foot forward; it depends on an individual’s orientation.
 You can use both interchangeably as per your convenience.
 Right-footed stance is Goofy and using left foot forward is considered regular.

 Start by cruising around in empty space like a parking lot.
 Take your front foot and place them on the skateboard so that our toes are on top of a front truck or a little back.